joelprince2601/AML_Detection/README.md

 This project is designed to detect Acute Myeloid Leukemia (AML) using machine learning techniques.
 It processes input data, applies predictive models, and outputs detection results.

 # AML Hosted in Streamlit
-use the below link to access the application and try it out yourself with the sample dataset which is provided in the website. https://amldetectionjp.streamlit.app/
+Use the below link to access the application and try it out yourself with the sample dataset which is provided in the website. https://amldetectionjp.streamlit.app/

 ## Table of Contents